aniekanoffiong/speech-to-text/README.md

 # AUDIO TO TEXT CONVERTER

-This is an implementation of the Audio to Text Conversion using Google Cloud Speech To Text API.
+This is an implementation of the Audio to Text Conversion using Google Cloud Speech To Text API and Amazon Transcribe API.
+Due to the limitation of audio length with Google Speech To Text API, the app uses Amazon Transcribe API for adio length greater than 1 minute, while audio less than 1 minute is processed using the Google API.

 ## INSTALLATION